lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 <img src="/assets/jammy-jellyfish.png" width="654">

-## Warning for the non-experienced user
+## Warning for non-experienced users
 These are the steps I followed when upgrading Groovy Gorilla to Jammy Jellyfish.
+General recoomendation from Ubuntu is re-installing your system should you end up with a non-supported release.
 Please note that **I cannot guarantee this will work** for your setup too.
 So don't start yelling at this address when your system goes bonkers. :(

 ## List of commands